55 Rapid-Fire Icebreaker Activities For Any Group

 Famous Pairs / Faces

-Team members are required to identify the names of famous persons/celebrities.
-The nametag of the famous person is then taped on the back of each group player – the member should not see the tape on his/her back.
-The members are then asked to identify who they are.
-Each participant is allowed to loiter in the room and ask questions that can only be answered with a ‘yes’ or ‘no.’
+The nametag of the famous person is taped on the back of each group player – the member should not see what’s on his/her back.
+The members are then challenged to figure out who they are.
+They roam the room, talking to people, and asking only “yes” or “no” questions.

 I Have Never